tompereira09/lily-lang/README.md

 <h3>This is the repository for my programming language, I am mostly using it to store my progress on learning about compiler engineering.</h3>

 List of additions:
-  - Compilation Choices Involving GCC
+  - Compilation Choices Involving GCC(Only works on linux yet)
   - Optimization, Organization, and added comments(pain in the ass)
+  - Simple Binary Expressions